CogFormer: Learn All Your Models Once: Methods

 \subsection{Meta-simulator and generative hierarchy}

-To realize the generative hierarchy in \cref{eq:generative}, we implement a meta-simulator that defines a broad class of cognitive models under a flexible generalized linear model (GLM) parameterization.
-For each model family $\mathcal{F}$, the simulator is initialized with three components: (1) a set of $D_{\mathcal{M}}$ intrinsic model parameters; (2) a joint prior $p(\mathbf{B} \mid \mathcal{M})$ over the coefficient matrix $\mathbf{B} \in \mathbb{R}^{C \times D_{\mathcal{M}}}$, which is formed by stacking a row of intercepts sampled from the intrinsic prior $p(\rvtheta_{\mathcal{M}})$ with $C-1$ rows of regression weights sampled from a standard normal distribution $\mathcal{N}(0, 1)$; and (3) a set of link functions $\mathcal{G} = \{ g_d \}$ (e.g., sigmoid) that map the resulting linear predictors to the valid domain of each intrinsic parameter $d$.
-The generative process for a single dataset $\rmY \in \mathbb{R}^{N \times C_{\mathcal{M}}}$ of $N$ trials is defined as:
+To realize the generative hierarchy in \cref{eq:generative}, we implement a meta-simulator that subsumes a broad class of cognitive models under a flexible generalized linear model (GLM) parameterization (see~\autoref{fig:meta-simulator}; see also~\autoref{alg:model-family} and~\autoref{alg:model-class} for implementation details).
+Each model family $\mathcal{F}$ is characterized by $D_{\mathcal{F}}$ intrinsic parameters $\theta_{\mathcal{F}}$.
+For example, the DDM has six intrinsic parameters: drift rate $\vartheta$, threshold $a$, bias $z$, non-decision time $\tau$, and variabilities $s_{\vartheta}, s_\tau$.
+We express each intrinsic parameter as a linear function of covariates $x_c$, for example, $\vartheta = \beta_{0, \vartheta} + \beta_{1, \vartheta}\,x_1 + \beta_{2, \vartheta}\,x_2$.
+All regression weights are assembled into a coefficient matrix $\rmB \in \mathbb{R}^{I \times D_{\mathcal{F}}}$, where each column corresponds to one intrinsic parameter and each row to one column of the design matrix (intercept first, followed by regression weights).
+The intercepts are drawn from the intrinsic prior $p(\theta_{\mathcal{F}})$ while the regression weights are drawn from $\mathcal{N}(0, 1)$.
+A set of link functions $\mathcal{G} = \{g_j\}$ (e.g., sigmoid) maps the resulting linear predictors to the valid domain of each intrinsic parameter.

-where $\mathbf{X} \in \mathbb{R}^{N \times R}$ is the design matrix, $g$ is the elementwise link function (can differ for each column), $\mathrm{RNG}$ is the source of stochastic variation in model outputs, and $\mathbf{M} \in \{0, 1\}^{R \times D}$ is a random binary parameter mask.
-The mask determines the ``active'' versus ``inactive'' parameters for a given simulation, allowing the framework to \textit{amortize over a power set of nested model configurations}.
-The design matrix $\mathbf{X}$ is sampled from a prior $p(\mathbf{X})$ that includes intercepts, continuous and categorical main effects, and interaction terms generated via column-wise multiplication.